ProDataMan/SPA/README.md

 ### **Conclusion**

 By following these steps, you've set up a basic Single Page Application (SPA) with Micro Front-Ends using Single-SPA, React, and Webpack 5.
-This structure allows each micro front-end to be independently developed and deployed, which is aligned with the microservices architecture discussed in your Day One content.
+This structure allows each micro front-end to be independently developed and deployed.

-If you want to expand on this demo, consider adding more interactive elements, routing between pages, or integrating more complex state management.
-If you need further assistance or have any questions, feel free to ask!